Study Abroad Program Overview

 - All internships are secured prior to arrival.

-- Internships are competitive for this program and are not guaranteed.
+- Internships are highly competitive for this program and are not guaranteed.

 - Summer internships in Korea are available through YISS’s Korea Summer Internship Program.